jjdejong/phpip/readme.md

 # New features

+## 2024-07-11 Upgrade to Laravel 11

+Laravel 11 requires PHP 8.2.
+This is not included in Ubuntu 22.04 LTS.
+If you're not upgrading to 24.04 LTS, you need to install a later version of PHP (as explained [here](https://github.com/jjdejong/phpip/wiki/2.-Installing#upgrading-to-php-82-on-ubuntu-2204-and-earlier)).

+When set, run `composer install` to apply the upgrade.

 ## 2024-01-05 A significant upgrade of the autocompletion functionality

 Navigation and selection in the suggestion lists can now be performed with the keyboard.